louischan-oursky/features/features/370-auth-ui/design.md

 The signup page displays the first login ID key default.
 Other login ID keys are available to choose.

 ```
-Sign with email
+Sign up with email
 |--------------------------|  |----------|
 | Enter in your email here |  | Continue |
 |--------------------------|  |----------|

-Sign with phone instead.
+Sign up with phone instead.
-Sign with username instead.
+Sign up with username instead.
 ```

 ### The signup password page